mkaulfers/hardcore-seasons/README.md

-# Hardcore Seasons
+# Hardcore Seasons Minecraft Plugin
-Current Version: 1.0.0
+- Current Version: 0.0.1a
+- _Requires Spigot, Paper, or Bukkit 1.20.X_
+- _Release Date: TBD_

+Welcome to Hardcore Seasons!
+This triumphant plugin takes hardcore servers in Minecraft and kicks the thrilling experience up a notch.
+With an exciting new layer of automation rewards, this plugin is inspired by the immersive playstyle of battle royales games like PubG, Warzone, or Fortnite but with a quintessential async Minecraft twist.

+## Feature Overview

+Hardcore Seasons enables your server to host engaging survival games.
+Throughout the game, players will amass inventories filled with crafted and scavenged goods in typical fashion.
+These include all inventory blocks such as chests, shulker boxes, ender chests, barrels, and more.

+But here is where the fun begins: Each and every inventory that is kept by players, down to the last diamond or scrap of dirt, is automatically safeguarded in a dedicated database.
+You heard it right — all loot, treasures, and materials become potential rewards.

+Once the survival game concludes, leaving a predetermined number of victors, the world automatically resets.
+All those saved inventories?
+They then become available for claiming as rewards.
+Players across any connected server can unlock these abundant rewards from the previous gaming season with a simple "/hcclaim" command.

-## Description
+## Item Distribution
-This plugin adds automation and rewards to hardcore, or limited-life servers in Minecraft.
-It creates the possibility of transferring "
-Inventories" from one server, directly to another.
-The goal of this plugin is to encourage more players to try Hardcore, and takes some inspiration from PubG or similar games where only one can become the victor.

-Players will be able to join the server, and play as normal.
-Any inventory blocks that are placed, such as `chests`, `shulkers`, `enderchests`, `barrels`, etc. will be automatically saved to a database.
-When all players have died except the configured number of players, the server will automatically reset the world, and player inventories will be available for "Reward Claiming".
-Any players on a connected server, regardless of game mode, will be able to use the command `/hcclaim` to claim the rewards from the previous season.
-The rewards that will be claimed are the entirety of all inventories that were saved, from all players who participated in the season.

-Stacked items, such as `DIAMOND` or `DIRT` for example, will be evenly split, between multiple players if it's configured in the
+To make things even more thrilling, the plugin features a fair and balanced item distribution system.
+Loot like DIAMONDS or DIRT that has been stacked can be configured in the pluginConfig.yml file to evenly split among players.

-`pluginConfig.yml` file.
-In such cases where the number of items cannot be evenly split, the remainder will be distributed to the first player in the list, based on survival time, and activity time.
+But what to do when the loot count doesn't divide evenly?
+No worries, in those cases, the remaining items will be distributed to the top-tier player based on survival duration and activity.
+It indeed adds an extra incentive for players to strive to outlive and outlast others.

+## Encouraging Hardcore Play
+Hardcore Seasons is tailored to stimulate and augment the hardcore gameplay experience.
+A mix of competition, thrill, and lucrative rewards — this plugin balances challenge with accessibility, promising a captivating experience that lures players back, time and time again.
+Embrace the hardcore experience like never before!
+So, gear up and get ready to claim your rewards with Hardcore Seasons!

-### Default Config
+# Default Config
 ```yaml
 # Set to true for the seasonal server.
 # Set to false for the non-seasonal server.